moorepants/eme185/content/pages/resources.rst

   number.
 - Keep the space tidy.
 In particular, there should be no tripping hazards.
 - No hazardous chemicals, paint, glue, or any things that require SDS.
-- All work with power tools should happen in the EFL.
+- All work with power tools should happen in the ESDC.
-- Do not go upstairs or disturb the office space up there.
-- The MAE groups can use the room closest to the hallway.
-The room closest to the Bainer courtyard is for the BME groups.
+- The MAE groups can use the floor space marked with an "M".
+The floor space marked with a "B" is for the biomedical capstone course.
 - Share the tables and space with your fellow classmates.
 - Make sure the doors to the hallway and courtyard are always left locked and closed.
 - Do not touch any equipment in the room that doesn't belong to you.
-- All items must be removed from the room by Friday, June 16th or you risk an incomplete grade.
+- All items must be removed from the room by
+  {{ DUE_DATES['workroom'].strftime('%A, %b %-d, %Y') }} or you risk an incomplete grade.
-- Respect the EFL staff's wishes and help, as they have the final say on the use of the space.
+- Respect the ESDC staff's wishes and help, as they have the final say on the use of the space.
 - The keypad entry code will be changed at the end of quarter.
 - Long pants, closed to shoes, and safety glass are required while in the